 Hidden deep below the surface in Grass Valley is one of the oldest, largest, deepest, longest and richest gold mines in California, The Empire Mine.
 Part of what was once the richest gold mining districts in the state from 1850 to 1956, the Empire Mine produced 5.8 million ounces of gold.

 Today the mine has been transformed into an 853-acre state historic park situated in the Sierra Nevada Mountains, preserved since 1975 and frozen in time for visitors to see and explore.

 Inside the park is a visitor center along with many of the mine’s original buildings, including the restored gardens and historic home of former mine owner — William Bourn, Jr.

-There is also 12 miles of mixed oak and conifer forested backcountry hiking trails, which winds around old foundations and the entrance to 367 miles of abandoned and flooded underground mine shafts.
+There are also 12 miles of mixed oak and conifer forested backcountry hiking trails, which winds around old foundations and the entrance to 367 miles of abandoned and flooded underground mine shafts.
 Most of the trails consist of easy hikes, ideal for recreational activities like walking, mountain biking, and horseback riding.

 Empire Mine Things To Do

 With so much to see and do, visitors can easily spend much of the day simply visiting the mine’s structure, including the cavernous opening of the mine’s 5,000-foot-deep shaft or taking a historical tour of the 4,600 square foot Bourne Cottage, built in 1897.

 Guests can also take a mine yard tour that illustrates the gold mining process, with mine statistics and demonstrations of various operational and non-operational pieces of new and old mining equipment.

 In addition, the park museum has a scale model of the underground workings of the Empire/Star mine complex, a “gold room” which displays gold ore samples from local mines, an Assay Office, and an extensive mineral collection.